Fastdrecad/andrija-design/README.md

 npm run dev
 ```

-Thank you for visiting my portfolio!
+Thank you for visiting my Portfolio Website!
 I hope you enjoy exploring my work as much as I enjoyed creating it.

 ## Connect with Andrija